Hamerbyh/vpsprice/src/providers/digitalocean/droplet-price.md

   - NVMe SSD storage
 ---

-At Digital Ocean, VPS servers are called Droplets and they offer VPS hosting with different specification configurations which is biilled monthly, the following are the price of different configurations:
+At Digital Ocean, VPS servers are called Droplets and they offer VPS hosting with different specification configurations which is biilled monthly, the following are the price of different configurations.

 ## Price of Droplets